Common Questions for Yoga with Jessica

 I’m not very flexible, can I do Yoga?

-Its a myth you need to be flexible or slim do to yoga.
+Its a myth you need to be flexible do to yoga.

 In the long run Yoga should help flexibility, but flexibility is by no means a pre-requisite.
 You need not worry about being the odd one out if flexibility is challenging – it probably is for most people, and we are all unique.